 The term “open innovation” was only first used in 2003 in a book published by Henry Chesbrough.
-But the principles on which the concept is based had already proved their worth, long before the start of the 21st century.
+But the principles on which the concept is based have already proven their worth, long before the start of the 21st century.
 By appealing to collective intelligence and creating meeting places, the foundations of open innovation were created ages ago.
 Without knowing it, this opened the door to a new model of innovation, one which is currently booming thanks to the internet and new technologies.

 1714: the first open innovation challenge

 The 18th century was a period of great discovery.
 Columbus had already discovered America, but a major problem remained.
 Methods to calculate longitude while at sea remained very crude, despite frantic research by the world’s greatest minds.
-Determined to bring these tragedies to an end, and faced with a lack of concrete solutions, the United Kingdom launched what was a revolutionary initiative for the time: the Longitude Act.
+Determined to bring these tragedies to an end, the United Kingdom launched what was a revolutionary initiative for the time: the Longitude Act.
 The law promised a reward of £20,000 to whoever could develop a reliable method of calculating longitude to an accuracy of 0.5 degrees.
 Clockmaker John Harrison achieved such impressive results, that he then spent 31 years carrying out research in collaboration with the British government, ultimately achieving the necessary accuracy and creating the first marine chronometer, which is still used today.
 Open innovation and crowdsourcing were born.

 World exhibitions: the first business development accelerators